treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 With that said, for exporting objects that are referenced more than once, use the fetch processing at *#init*.

-Here is yet another way to export output objects.
+Here is yet another way to export output objects.<br>
 Place "$" after the Otama operator.
-For example, you could write the following to export the output object called obj1.
+For example, you could write the following to export the output object called *obj1*.

 ```
  @foo1 :=$ obj1